It's an excellent value

 Agiloft is built on the J2EE architecture for compatibility across all operating systems.

 Prebuilt installers are available for download on:

 Linux: All major releases, including Suse, RedHat, Debian, Fedora, CentOS

 The virtual forms of the above OS's are also supported.
 Agiloft runs under Linux Xen, VMWare Hypervisor and Windows Hypervisor.

 Please contact us about other operating systems and mainframe support.

-All operating systems that support a browser are supported including Windows, Linux, MacOS, Solaris, AIX and Chrome OS.
+All operating systems that support a browser are supported including Windows, Linux, MacOS and Chrome OS.

 The installation package includes the JBoss application server and Tomcat JSP server.
 No additional web server is needed.
 For example, you can install the entire product on a laptop running Windows 7 home edition or the server edition.